Last updated 22-Mar-2022

 Set the departure time you want and then tap the on/off switch to turn it on if it isn't blue.

 Scheduled charging is useful for those that want to start their charge when off peak rates are due to commence.
-It doesn't precondition the car ready for when you are due to leave which some also like.
+It doesn't precondition the car ready for when you are due to leave unless you set that up first.
 It will also keep charging past the end of the cheap rate electricity if the charge limit has not been reached.
 To get around this and to maximise the charging on cheap rate electricity, you have to guess what the state of charge would be when the cheap rate finishes.
 Roughly speaking, for those with 7kwh chargers, the car will charge 10% for every hour charging unless the car is a MS or MX with a larger/long range battery where it will be approx 7% per hour.
 If you have a 4 hour cheap rate charging window, the car would be able to add 40% (or 28% on cars with bigger batteries) in that time.
 If you set the charge threshold to 40% higher than your current state of charge then you should be maximising cheap rate charging.
+We've also provided a video guide which may also help to explain things.